rami-rostom/hecho-front/README.md

 ## :computer: Installation

-To run Hecho locally, follow thse steps :
+To run Hecho locally, follow these steps :

 1. Clone the repository to your local machine :